hpgrahsl/kryptonite-for-kafka/README.md

 ### Externalize configuration parameters

 The problem with directly specifying configuration parameters which contain sensitive data, such as secret key materials, is that they are exposed via Kafka Connect's REST API.
 This means for connect clusters that are shared among teams the configured secret key materials would leak, which is of course unacceptable.
 The way to deal with this for now, is to indirectly reference such configuration parameters from external property files.

+This approach can be used to configure any kind of sensitive data such as KMS-specific client authentication settings, in case the secret keys aren't sourced from the config directly but rather retrieved from an external KMS such as Azure Key Vault.

 Below is a quick example of how such a configuration would look like: